5 Pillars of Gentle Shadow Integration

 I like to think of it like this - how can I blame myself for what my ego did to protect me?
 How can I blame myself for that which was in my unconscious, therefore I literally did not have the awareness that it was there?

-Instead, I smile and feel gratitude that now I know.
+Instead, I smile and feel gratitude for that, now I know.
 That now I see.
 And that because I am now aware, I can do better.
 I can make better choices.
 And I can have greater compassion for others and their unconscious ways.
 And for all the ways that I will continue to act unconsciously.
 I feel grateful that now I know how to make the unconscious conscious.

 So, rather than being tough on yourself, give yourself a little credit for bravely doing this work!

-Offer yourself grace, space to process and a lot of self-care.
-What are/were the underlying feelings, fears and needs?
-As you accept this within yourself, remind yourself that you're human, humans are messy and that when we know better, we do better.
+Offer yourself grace, space to process, and a lot of self-care.
+What are/were the underlying feelings, fears, and needs?
+As you accept this within yourself, remind yourself that you're human, humans are messy, and that when we know better, we do better.
 Consider the thought "look at me, I'm an imperfect human!"